-3.2.9 Plan of Development
+3.2.7 Plan of Development

-A Plan of Development (PoD) may accompany an application for a material change of use or reconfiguring a lot and may deal with residential or non-residential uses as well as operational work.
+A plan of development (PoD) may accompany an application for a material change of use or reconfiguring a lot and may deal with residential or non-residential development as well as operational work.

-A PoD is prepared by an applicant and may include maps, graphics and text that collectively demonstrate how proposed uses, works and lots will contribute towards the achievement of the vision and will be consistent with the relevant UDA development requirements.
+A PoD is prepared by an applicant and may include maps, graphics and text that collectively demonstrate how future development (i.e. lot and building design) will contribute towards the achievement of the vision and will be consistent with the relevant UDA development requirements.

-The PoD cannot include land beyond the boundary of the land the subject of the application, but may cover only part of the land the subject of the application.
+The PoD can not include land beyond the boundary of the land the subject of the application, but may cover only part of the land the subject of the application.

-Under Table 2: Levels of assessment, development approved in accordance with a PoD is exempt development and requires no further development approval under the scheme.
+Development approved in accordance with a PoD requires no further development approval under the UDA development scheme.

-For further advice on preparing a PoD refer to the applicable ULDA practice note available on the ULDA website.
+For further advice on preparing a PoD refer to the applicable ULDA Practice Note available on the ULDA website.

-3.2.10 Notification requirements
+3.2.8 Notification requirements

-A UDA development application will require public notification if the application:
+A UDA development application will require public notification if the application includes:

-" includes a proposal for development which does not comply with the zone intents

-- " is accompanied by a context plan required under section 3.2.8, or - " is for development which, in the opinion of the ULDA, may have undue impacts on the amenity or development potential of adjoining land under separate ownership, including development for a nonresidential use adjacent to land approved for or accommodating a residential use in the urban living zone.
+- a proposal for development which does not comply with one or more of the UDAwide criteria or zone intents - " development which, in the opinion of the ULDA, may have undue impacts on the amenity or development potential of adjoining land under separate ownership, including development for a nonresidential use adjacent to land approved for or accommodating a residential use in the urban living zone.